 Captain Miller started his career with the Davidson County Sheriff's Office in 1992 as a Patrol Deputy where he was a K-9 handler.
 In 1996 Captain Miller was promoted to Detective and was a member of the Breaking & Entering Task Force.
 Captain MIller attained the rank of Sergeant, Lieutenant and was promoted to his current assignment in 2014.

-The investigators are led by Lieutenant Cory Mann and Lieutenant Wanda Thompson.
+The investigators are led by Lieutenant Cory Mann.